-Firstly, California had the fifth largest economy in the world, up until the Coronavirus hit.
+Firstly, California had the fifth-largest economy in the world, up until the Coronavirus hit.
 Let’s take a look at some of the reasons why.
 The California Energy Commission was founded in 1974 to help to protect the environment, shortly after the Santa Barbara oil spill.
 They set the laws and regulations for energy efficiency regarding buildings, cars, and so on.
 The changes California has made so far have saved California billions of dollars annually.
-These changes towards efficiency save the state money because they prevent time and energy from being wasted.
+These changes toward efficiency save the state money because they prevent time and energy from being wasted.
 So yes, one way to look at it is that it will be costly to create a whole new system.
 But when you actually look at the numbers holistically, it is easy to see that these expenses are actually investments.
-Overtime these investments are not only paying for themselves, they are eventually generating income and free energy.
+Over time these investments are not only paying for themselves, but they are also eventually generating income and free energy.

-Secondly, in this debate we should compare the cost of the old system versus the new.
+Secondly, in this debate, we should compare the cost of the old system versus the new one.
 Some look at the rolling blackouts in California and say, “See!
 Moving towards green energy is not working.
 California is experiencing rolling blackouts!”
 This is a skew on reality.
 Yes, California does experience rolling blackouts.
 PG & E has consistently cut off the electricity in California to prevent wildfires.
-The second reason is because their system cannot handle the energy load in peak seasons.
+Also, their system cannot handle the energy load in peak seasons.
 Let’s remember California is the desert!
 So, the reason California is moving towards green energy now is to solve that problem.
-If people can create smaller grid systems and generate their own energy through solar panels or other sources, they can still have energy when the large grid cannot provide.
-It’s not going to fix the problems overnight, and there will be gradual steps towards complete energy independence.
+If people can create smaller grid systems and generate their own energy through solar panels or other sources, they can still have energy when the large grid cannot provide it.
+It’s not going to fix the problems overnight, and there will be gradual steps toward complete energy independence.

-When calculating costs for making this change, we also have to look at the costs and consequences from not changing.
+When calculating costs for making this change, we also have to look at the costs and consequences of not changing.
 When businesses have their energy cut off, think about how much money is lost.
 That needs to be taken into account.
-Also, think about how much money it costs to maintain a 100 year old grid system that is falling apart.
-One article says it would cost trillions of dollars.
+Also, think about how much money it costs to maintain a 100-year-old grid system that needs constant updating as it’s falling apart.
+One article says it would cost trillions of dollars to fix the current system.
 PG&E has consistently declined to upkeep proper management because it’s so costly.
-When you look at it this way, you can clearly see the decision is between using money to upkeep the old system or to create a new system.
-And this new green system is not as costly as you might think.
-In the next section let’s take a look at associated costs and return on investment.
+When you look at it this way, you can clearly see the decision is between using money to upkeep the old system or creating a new system.
+In comparison, this new green system is not as costly as you might think.
+In the next section, let’s take a look at associated costs and return on investment.